TomodomoCo/cautious-unattended-upgrades/README.md

 * `unattended-upgrades` version 0.83 or higher (for Whitelist support) installed and configured
 * a cron job to clear the package whitelist after the each execution of `unattended-upgrades`
+* a parser limitation at this early stage is that the Whitelist line in `50unattended-upgrades` must be on one line

 # Licence